 About This Site

-One lesson I learned from RWA is that a writer can give back regardless of where she is in her writing career.
+One lesson I learned is that a writer can give back regardless of where she is in her writing career.
 I already knew that giving back was fun but I had convinced myself that because I lacked a publishing contract I also lacked the right to give back.

 To prove myself wrong, I started a blog and later started small writing contests on that blog.
 It was very fun.
 I even dared to share a few recent releases and to interview an author.